codeigniter4/shield/docs/2 - quickstart.md

 # Quick Start Guide

-Learning any new authentication system can, especially as the get more flexible and sophisticated.
-This guide is intended to provide short examples for common actions you'll take when working Shield.
+Learning any new authentication system can be difficult, especially as they get more flexible and sophisticated.
+This guide is intended to provide short examples for common actions you'll take when working with Shield.
 It is not intended to be the exhaustive documentation for each section.
 That's better handled through the area-specific doc files.

 NOTE: The examples assume that you have run the setup script and that you have copies of the `Auth` and `AuthGroups` config files in your application's `app/Config` folder.